 What compliance implications do COPPA and CIPA have on Azure?

 COPPA and CIPA are additional laws intended to protect the privacy of children; however, they aren't directly applicable to Azure.
 The Children's Online Privacy Protection Act (COPPA) is a U.S. federal law enacted to protect the privacy of children under 13.
-It's managed by the Federal Trade Commission (FTC).
+The Federal Trade Commission (FTC) manages COPPA.
 COPPA applies to websites and online services directed to children and stipulates that these sites and services must require parental consent for the collection and use of any personal information belonging to children.
 The Children's Internet Protection Act (CIPA) was enacted to address concerns about children's access to harmful content over the Internet.
 The Federal Communications Commission (FCC) issued rules implementing CIPA and defined requirements for schools and libraries subject to CIPA.
 Customers with questions about COPPA and CIPA in the context of Azure adoption should review the section titled Educational Institutions in the Online Services Terms DPA where we explain that customers are responsible for obtaining any parental consent for any end user's use of Microsoft online services.